Odonatoptera

 The Odonatoptera are a superorder (sometimes treated as an order) of ancient winged insects, placed in the probably paraphyletic group Palaeoptera.
-The dragonflies and damselflies (which are placed in the subgroup Odonata) are the only living members of this group, which was far more diverse in the late Paleozoic and contained gigantic species, including the griffinflies (colloquially called "giant dragonflies", although they were not dragonflies in the strict sense) of the order Meganisoptera (formerly Protodonata).
-This lineage dates back at least to the Bashkirian, not quite 320 million years ago.
+The dragonflies and damselflies (which are placed in the subgroup Odonata) are the only living members of this group, which was far more diverse in the late Paleozoic and contained gigantic species, including the griffinflies (colloquially called giant dragonflies, although they were not dragonflies in the strict sense) of the order Meganisoptera (formerly Protodonata).
+The oldest members of Odonatoptera are known from the latest part of the Serpukhovian age of the Early Carboniferous, about 325–324 million years ago, making them among the oldest known winged insects.

 Systematics and taxonomy

 There is little consensus about the relationships of the Odonatoptera.
 What is certain is that they are a clade of winged insects that stands outside the Neoptera.
 But various authors' analyses have yielded any one of three mutually exclusive phylogenies, or some variant thereof: The least problematic (in a taxonomic sense) view is that the Odonatoptera are the sister taxon of the Ephemeropteroidea (the mayfly lineage), and that the Palaeodictyopteroidea are either their sister taxon or a basal assemblage, all within a monophyletic Palaeoptera.
 But few recent analyses have supported this.
 Rather, it seems more and more likely that the Odonatoptera are the sister taxon of the Neoptera, making the "Palaeoptera" paraphyletic.
 The third view places the mayfly lineage as sister taxon of the neopterans, with the Odonatoptera as most primitive winged insects; it has seen little support in recent decades however.

-The superorder Odonatoptera includes the following major groups and families which may be considered orders (given in bold following Nel and Piney (2022)), ordered from the most basal groups downward to those closest to the Odonata crown group:
+The superorder Odonatoptera includes the following major groups and families which may be considered orders (following Nel and Piney (2022)), ordered from the most basal groups downward to those closest to the Odonata crown group: